mirrorweb/salesforce-mcp-server/README.md

 A comprehensive Model Context Protocol (MCP) server that provides seamless Salesforce integration for AI development tools like Claude Desktop, GitHub Copilot, and other MCP-compatible clients.

+## ⚠️ Current Status & Disclaimer

+**This server is currently in a testing and development phase.**

+While it offers a comprehensive set of tools for Salesforce integration, please be cautious when using it, especially with production Salesforce orgs.
+Thorough testing has been conducted, but unexpected issues may still arise.

+**Feedback & Issue Reporting:**
+Your feedback is highly valuable!
+If you encounter any issues or have suggestions for improvement:
+- **GitHub Issues**: Please submit an issue ticket on the project's GitHub repository.

+Thank you for helping improve this tool!

 ## 🚀 Features

 ### 15 Comprehensive Tools